-Ensuring that students who have reading disorders, blind or visually impaired (or otherwise print impaired) have their classroom materials in the appropriate format is the responsibility of the Office of Accessibility.
+The responsibility of the Office of Accessibility is to ensure that students who have reading disorders, blind or visually impaired (or otherwise print impaired) have classroom materials in the appropriate format.
 Alternative media could include Braille, large print, scanned text, or a combination depending on the student.
 The appropriate format should be accessible at the same time printed materials are available.
-The Office of Accessibility works hard to produce classroom materials to students in a timely fashion.
-The student is responsible for requesting alternative media when they register with the Office of Accessibility.
+The Office of Accessibility works to produce classroom materials to students in a timely fashion.
+The student is responsible for requesting alternative media when requesting accommodations each semester.